 Generally played within a wooden box that displays the current numbers, each player will roll dice and use the combinations made to reach one of the numbers displayed on the wooden display.
 As each number is matched, the numbers within the wooden display will be flipped over.
 If the number 1 is the only number left showing, then players will only need to roll one dice in the hope they can reach the final number.

 Once a player is able to successfully match all of the numbers, they are declared the winner, thus having to ‘shut the box’ as a result.
 Although played by many adults in a gambling capacity, ‘Shut The Box’ is also a brilliant family game that can easily be transported on holiday or even used for days out.

-There are thirteen categories that can be used for the dice rolls, although when a category has been used, it cannot be used again.
+There are thirteen categories that you can use for the dice rolls, although when a category has been used, it cannot be used again.
 Each category will have its own scoring system.
 Five dice are rolled to allow for various combinations, with players allowed to re-roll the dice an additional two times.
 The dice can be saved, with players choosing to re-roll any other dice should they so wish, although there is no requirement.

 Although seen as an adult game, the clever marketing of Yahtzee has seen the game become popular among many families.
 Ideal for family bonding times or those gloomy, rainy days.

 Mr. B Games Liars Dice 30th Anniversary Edition

 - The 30th-anniversary edition is for 2-6 players.

 - The game comes with high-quality components: Sturdy dice cups, dice, and rubber mat.

 - Play Time: 30-45 minutes